 Several factors in addition to deficient thyroid hormone regulation complicate many patients' conditions.
 The four most common are nutritional deficiencies, an unwholesome diet, poor physical fitness, and drugs that slow metabolism.
 Some patients also have deficiencies or imbalances of other hormones, such as cortisol, estrogen, and progesterone.

-What is known for both of these two conditions is that there is most likely a triggering event that includes physical or emotional stress.
-It’s been known that stress over time can cause your thyroid to go off balance and that fibromyalgia is often stressful in it’s own right.
+What is common for among chronic illness conditions is that there was usually a long history of physical and/or emotional stress.
+In the case of thyroid dysfunction, it’s been known that stress over time can cause your thyroid to go off balance.

-Looking at the previous blurb, there are four points that should have sounded familiar; nutritional deficiencies, a poor diet, lack of exercise and prescriptions that slow your metabolism.
-Individuals with fibromyalgia also tend to experience all four of these prior to the onset of fibromyalgia or during.
+Looking at the quote, there are four points that should have sounded familiar; nutritional deficiencies, a poor diet, lack of exercise and prescriptions that slow your metabolism.
+Individuals suffering with long-term fatigue or with any form of chronic illness tend to experience all four of these prior to the onset, and which often continues.

-Whether you have concerns over your thyroid, suffer with fibromyalgia or both, these four points hold true.
+Whether you have concerns over your thyroid, or suspect you are heading for a crash, these four points hold true.
 The good news is that all four are within your ability to manage on your own or with little support.
-You have the power to take matters in your own hands to support your thyroid health and manage many of your fibromyalgia symptoms relatively easily and naturally, utilizing food and nutrients to encourage healing and repairing functions and movement to promote healthy circulation, lymph function, cardiac health and more.
+You have the power to take matters in your own hands to support your thyroid health and manage many of your symptoms relatively easily and naturally, utilizing food and nutrients to encourage healing and repairing functions and movement to promote healthy circulation, lymph function, cardiac health and more.

-To naturally assist your thyroid and help manage your fibromyalgia symptoms, try to:
+To naturally assist your thyroid and help manage your symptoms, try to:

 - Focus on nutrient dense foods and eliminate processed foods from your diet.